Governance overview

 - Proposals and voting records are visible to all

-- Moderation decisions are logged (with privacy protections)
+- Administrator decisions are logged

 - Annual transparency reports detail statistics